If you’re a PhD or academic looking for a new line of work, conducting an informational interview is a crucial first step.

 Obviously, too much contact will risk irritating them.
 Don’t stay in touch just for the sake of staying in touch.

 But if you come up with a legitimate question or interesting ideas to raise, that’ll be reason enough to send the occasional message.
+If you see a position at their company, you may ask them to look it over briefly and give their thoughts.

 And just like that, you’ve established a professional connection!
 Feels good, huh?